What Is AWS CodeDeploy?

 Stop and roll back.
 You can automatically or manually stop and roll back deployments if there are errors.

 Centralized control.
 You can launch and track the status of your deployments through the AWS CodeDeploy console or the AWS CLI.
 You will receive a report that lists when each application revision was deployed and to which Amazon EC2 instances.

 Easy to adopt.
 AWS CodeDeploy is platform-agnostic and works with any application.
 You can easily reuse your setup code.
 AWS CodeDeploy can also integrate with your software release process or continuous delivery toolchain.

-The following diagram illustrates the flow of a typical AWS CodeDeploy deployment:
+The following diagram illustrates the flow of a typical AWS CodeDeploy in-place deployment:

 Here's how it works:

 First, you create deployable content on your local development machine or similar environment, and then you add an application specification file (AppSpec file).
 The AppSpec file is unique to AWS CodeDeploy; it defines the deployment actions you want AWS CodeDeploy to execute.
 You bundle your deployable content and the AppSpec file into an archive file, and then upload it to an Amazon S3 bucket or a GitHub repository.
 This archive file is called an application revision (or simply a revision).

 Next, you provide AWS CodeDeploy with information about your deployment, such as which Amazon S3 bucket or GitHub repository to pull the revision from and which set of Amazon EC2 instances to deploy its contents to.
 AWS CodeDeploy calls a set of Amazon EC2 instances a deployment group.
 A deployment group contains individually tagged Amazon EC2 instances, Amazon EC2 instances in Auto Scaling groups, or both.